JiJogbf/GasConsoleTodo/README.md

 ## How to build
 In current master branch i used mingw and cmake.

+### Using MinGW
+calling cmake . -G "MinGW Makefile", then call mingw32-make to build this app.
+After build will be created todo binnary.

 # Steps
 1. Install mingw
 2. install cmake